Dossne/Misha_D5_prefabs/Assets/Docs/PrefabGeneratorAuthoringGuide.md

 1. What was created.
 2. Absolute paths of key files.
-3. Whether generation was auto-run.
+3. Whether generation was executed.
-4. If auto-run failed/unavailable, exact manual steps:
+4. Exact manual steps:
 - open profile asset;
 - press `Generate`.
 5. Any unverified points.